riyazinteractive/NyTimes/README.md

     react-native link react-native-vector-icons

+4) Go to ios folder and perform pod installation

+    cd ios

+    pod install

-4) Run below command to start the package server
+5) Run below command to start the package server from project directory

     react-native start

 ANDROID
-5a) To run application on android
+6a) To run application on android from project directory

     react-native run-android
 iOS
-5b) To run application on iOS (Applicable only for Mac users)
+6b) To run application on iOS from project directory (Applicable only for Mac users)

     react-native run-ios